-7.09 Grievance Process for StudentsSee version history
+7.09 Grievance Process for Students - Updated 1/26/15See version history

 V. Course Grade Appeals Procedure

-A part of faculty responsibility at Central Piedmont Community College is the assignment of student course grades according to methods which are professionally acceptable, communicated to everyone in the class, and applied to all students equally.
+A faculty responsibility at Central Piedmont Community College is the assignment of student course grades according to methods which are professionally acceptable, communicated to everyone in the class, and applied to all students equally.

-Any student who contests a course grade should attempt first to resolve the matter with the faculty member who assigned the grade.
+Any student who contests a course grade must attempt first to resolve the matter with the faculty member who assigned the grade.
 Failing to reach a satisfactory resolution, the student may appeal the course grade in accordance with the procedure outlined below.
 While a grade is being appealed, a student is obligated to abide by the written division policies concerning continuation in programs or continuation in courses with prerequisites.

 A. The student must consult initially with the faculty member who assigned the course grade.

-C. If the conference between the student and the faculty member does not resolve the matter, then the student must complete and submit the to the division director where the contested course grade was awarded.
+C. If the conference between the student and the faculty member does not resolve the matter, then, the student must complete and submit the to the division director where the contested course grade was awarded.
 This written appeal must be filed within 30 calendar days after the grade has been posted and cannot be appealed beyond this period.
 The written appeal will become the document of record.
-The 30-day period will be extended if mediation is a part of the process.
+The 30-day period may be extended if mediation is a part of the process.